The rates you charge when you first get started as a copywriter will not—and should not—stay the same throughout your career.

 And since it’s a merit-based career, that means your compensation is also merit-based.
 Basically, the better you get at writing copy, the more you can charge.

-But, rates aren’t quite that cut and dry.
+But rates aren’t quite that cut and dry.
 You can also charge more if the demand for your services is high.
 You can charge more if the client wants an especially fast turnaround.
-You can charge more if the company is a giant corporation and, frankly, has a bigger budget.
+And you can charge more if the company is a giant corporation and, frankly, has a bigger budget.

-So, there are a lot of factors that come into play, but today we’re going to keep the scope narrow: When you should increase your copywriting rates and how you should do it.
+So, there are a lot of factors that come into play, but here we keep the scope narrow: when you should increase your copywriting rates and how you should do it.

 When You Should Raise Your Copywriting Rates